“How much does a trip to Brazil cost?” “Is Brazil expensive for tourists?”

 On a mid-range budget, food in Brazil will look like a breakfast included in your hotel price and two meals out per day.

 Mind you, eating out in Brazil doesn’t have to be expensive.
 In fact, it can be pretty affordable if you choose the restaurant carefully, instead of simply walking in the first eating venue you see.

-Honestly, Brazilian food is heavy, and it fills up well, so you might find yourself having some small snacks in between rather than three full meals.
+Besides, Brazilian food is heavy, and it fills up well, so you might find that having some small snacks in between is more than enough to go through the day.